corda/corda-docs-portal/content/en/platform/corda/4.14/enterprise/notary/solana-notary.md

 ## Limitations

-* **Maximum of 128 output states**: The Solana notary program supports a maximum `StateRef` index of 127.
-Make sure to not notarise any Corda transaction with more than 128 output states.
-Those output states which are at index 128 or greater are unconsumable.
+* **Maximum of 128 output states**: The Solana notary program supports a maximum `StateRef` index of 127 (indices 0–127).
+  Output states at index 128 or greater cannot be consumed.
+Do not notarise Corda transactions with more than 128 output states.
+This limit is not currently enforced in the platform.
 * **Solana finality**: Notarisation is confirmed when the Solana transaction reaches `CONFIRMED` commitment level.
   Network disruptions affecting the Solana cluster will delay or prevent notarisation.